yarnnnyarnnn

 Your structure, tone, emphasis

 Learned from your edits.
-Every correction teaches the agent what you actually want.
+Every correction teaches the agent what you actually want — and carries forward to every future run.

 Domain knowledge

-Accumulated findings that deepen with every task run.
+Accumulated findings from every task run — competitors, market signals, team dynamics.
 Can't be replicated by switching tools.

-Describe the task in plain language. yarnnn assigns the right agent and handles the rest.
+Describe the work to YARNNN in plain language.
+It creates the agents and sets the operation.

 Give me a weekly digest from #engineering and #product.